Post Halapatov

 Some days I feel like I am walking around with this horrible secret inside of me, and I am terrified of being found out.
 Everyone knows what happened on Halapatov, but I haven’t told anyone what happened with me and Sophie.
 I made excuses with my parents and they believed me, and even though they occasionally mention her in passing conversation they haven’t questioned why she left without saying goodbye to them.
 In her defence, she is quite an eccentric person, and exhibits many unexplained behaviours.
 Exhibited?
 It’s not worth thinking about.
 And of course any measurable downturn in my own mood and demeanour can be easily explained away by the simple fact of what I experienced on Halapatov.
 Not that I am unaffected by that either, but it’s more than that.
 I am bereft.
 I am afraid.
 I have had the most important people in the universe rip themselves away from me.
 What if I never see her again?
 What if I am forced to spend my whole life without her, not knowing whether she is staying away by choice or if something far more horrible has happened?
 What then?
 I see the years stretching ahead of me, eclipsing the impending Weraynian War.
 Every day of my life I feel doom hanging over me, and I genuinely have no idea how I am going to escape from under its shadow.

 I have little choice but to go about my life as normally as possible, as if nothing is missing, as if I have experienced at best a minor setback.
 I have had too many weeks off at the Learning Centre and have plenty of catchup work to keep me busy.
 I reunite with my recently rewon friends and find ways to talk about the trip to Halapatov when they ask about it even though I’d rather claw my own heart out.
-Sierra looks at me so sweetly when she says it will be weird not having Sophie around.
+Sierra looks at me so sweetly when she says it will be weird not having Sophie around, and I deftly change the subject when Jason starts to speculate at the adventures she might be having now.
 Venom eats at me.
 I find myself gravitating towards Jayne, and joining the silent study sessions she spends late at the Learning Centre, under the guise of my makeup work.
 There is no small talk in that environment.
 I attempt to find the appropriate level of distraction that also allows little conversation.
 I help my parents in the fields and the market an appropriate amount that raises no questions.
 At night I go into my room and I am alone and I stare at the ceiling as thoughts and images swirl in my mind until my mind gives up out of sheer exhaustion.
 I force myself to eat and move and achieve an automatic state of existence.

 I find myself back in training with Reeina, against every instinct in my body.
 Before Halapatov, I freaked out here using my powers, responding emotionally to experiences that feel like nothing now.
 What would happen if I tried to use my powers in my current state?
 But refusing to return to training wasn’t an option, wasn’t part of the plan.
 I can’t deal with any questions, I will not, especially from Reeina.
 I need to put up my strongest front.
 So I would have to use my powers without panicking.